TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 #### Usage Screen

-Another tricky screen to design the layour for was the usage screen.
+Another tricky screen to design the layout for was the usage screen.
 I tried to come up with some creative ways of showing a user how many minutes, messages and megabytes they had used in the past day, week, month or year.
 I had several pages of mockups showing different charts and graphs, but I couldn't get all the information and options laid out nicely on the screen.
 We finally decided to keep it simple, and go with a basic list of all the events within the given time period.

 Even when keeping the data simple, allowing selection from both four different time ranges and three different types of usage was a challenge.
 The instinct would be to use two layers of segmented controls, but after mocking that up and making some prototypes, these designs didn't seem right.
 The segmented control pattern is rarely doubled up in practice, and generally works as a secondary tab bar.
 A backup pattern would be needed for one of either the time range or usage type.